 Instructions

-• Make the Lentils: Rinse lentils well under cold water.
-In a medium saucepan over medium-high heat, combine lentils and broth.
-Bring to a boil, then reduce heat and simmer for 20-25 minutes until lentils are tender but not mushy.
-Do not add salt while cooking.
+• Rinse lentils under cold water.
+In a saucepan over medium-high heat, combine lentils and stock.
+Bring to a boil, then reduce heat and simmer for 20–25 minutes until tender but not mushy.
+Do not add salt during cooking.

-• Season After Cooking: Drain lentils and season with cumin, salt, pepper, and a drizzle of olive oil.
-This helps maintain the best texture and flavor.
+• Drain lentils and season with cumin, salt, pepper, and a drizzle of olive oil.

 Notes